-We use coconuts in three different ways.
+We use coconuts in four different ways.
 Firstly, our bowls, no matter the size, are made from the shells of discarded coconuts.
 Generally these are burned, left along the rivers or dumped.
 We collect these from around town, families and markets (in which case we provide a small fee which gives value to the secondary waste).

 Secondly, our wooden products are made from ethically sourced coconut wood.
 When new trees are planted to replace old coconut trees which bear fruit for around 60-80 years, the tree often ends up as waste.
 Our team uses this material to hand craft our wooden products making coconut trees a very sustainable source and a consistently closed loop.
 Local carpenters and wood workers make our custom items at home.
 The wood is naturally anti-bacterial.

-Lastly, we make our own coconut oil in our little centre.
+Third, we make our own coconut oil in our little centre.
 We source local coconuts and use a pressing machine to create the oil which is then used to polish our coconut products.
 No chemicals, toxins or lacquers are applied to anything we create and everything is kept natural – just like the unique style of the coconut in each product!

 Other items & improvement